putmyhexon/devicehub/README.md

     * [Android Studio](http://developer.android.com/tools/studio/index.html) and other IDE support, debug your app while watching the device screen on your browser
     * Supports [Chrome remote debug tools](https://developer.chrome.com/devtools/docs/remote-debugging)
   - File Explorer to access device file system
-  - Experimental VNC support (work in progress)
 * Monitor your device inventory
   - See which devices are connected, offline/unavailable (indicating a weak USB connection), unauthorized or unplugged
   - See who's using a device
   - Search devices by phone number, IMEI, ICCID, Android version, operator, product name, group name and/or many other attributes with easy but powerful queries
-  - Show a bright red screen with identifying information on a device you need to locate physically
+  - Show a bright blue screen with identifying information on a device you need to locate physically
   - Track battery level and health
-  - Rudimentary Play Store account management
-    * List, remove and add new accounts (adding may not work on all devices)
   - Display hardware specs
 * Use the Booking & Partitioning systems
   - Overview